sara-sabr/ITStrategy/TeamMandate/GabrielProposal.md

 Show your audience progress by demonstrating that your work in a new area or with a new approach is  resulting in knowledge or insight your organization didn’t have before.

-**11. Show, not tell: Create opportunities for people to experience, then experiement, then engage.**
+**11. Show, not tell: Create opportunities for people to experience, then experiment, then engage.**

 To help your audience become invested in your project idea – consider giving them a chance to experience the problem first hand, and then to experiment with possible solutions.